Scalable multiphoton generation from cavity-synchronized single-photon sources: Inhomogeneity effects

 where the probabilities $P_N[m]_y$ are calculated with the master equation method of Appendix~\ref{sec:counting_ME} for each realization $m=1,\dots,M$ of the independent disorder $y$.

 The results of these computations for $\langle\!\langle P_N \rangle\!\rangle_y$ in the case of disorder on the antenna couplings $\Delta\gamma$, as well as in the decoherence rates $\Delta\gamma_\phi$ and $\Delta\gamma_{\rm loss}$, are shown in Fig.~(\ref{fig:inhomo_decoherence}).
-We perform calculations up to $N=4$ slightly inhomogeneous photon sources, for parameters B and C, and we do not observe any detrimental effect up to a disorder strength of $10\%$ of the average values [cf.~Fig.~\ref{fig:inhomo_decoherence}(a)-(b)].
+We perform calculations up to $N=4$ slightly inhomogeneous photon sources, for parameters \changeByMing{A} and C, and we do not observe any detrimental effect up to a disorder strength of $10\%$ of the average values [cf.~Fig.~\ref{fig:inhomo_decoherence}(a)-(b)].
 This is not surprising in the case of inhomogeneous decoherence rates $\gamma_\phi^j$ and $\gamma_{\rm loss}^j$ since their effects have nothing to do with the synchronization dynamics and are very marginally small anyways $\gamma_\phi^j,\gamma_{\rm loss}^j\ll \gamma$.
 In the case of inhomogeneous antenna couplings $\gamma_j=\gamma+\delta\gamma_j$, they imply slightly different emission time scales for the emitted single-photons,

 but since we consider a long average waiting time $t= 15/\gamma$, the effect of $10\%$ inhomogeneity in $\delta\gamma_j/\gamma$, is negligible on that timescale.